FOR LAWYERS

 One of the most challenging elements of nursing home abuse is that sometimes it can be so difficult to identify, especially if the victim suffers from dementia or some other form of cognitive impairment that makes it difficult for them to communicate clearly.
 That is why it’s so crucial to be aware of all of the warning signs of the different types of nursing home abuse and to regularly check for them in your loved ones.

-The warning signs of physical abuse include:
+Some warning signs of physical abuse may include:

 • Bruising